ArzakaRaffan/Forest-Fighter/README.md

 But oh, its not that easy.
 Andy has to jump over and fight enemies first to earn his revenge.
 Help Andy fight the enemies!

+# Install Tutorial
+- Download zip file of Forest Fighter, you should get Forest-Fighter-main.zip in your download folder
+- Extract the zip file using winrar or normal windows extracting tool (every windows has it), extract to any directory you want
+- Open that directory, then run ForestFighter.exe.
+If there any warning, just proceed.
+I guarantee you there's no virus or malware or any other harmful things
+- Enjoy the game!

 # Game Parts
 - Main menu: Its a welcome page and users could choose whether they want to start the game, read the game's backstory, or just quit the game
 - Main Game: Its where the player move their character (slime) to jump over many moving obstacles.
 The further you go, the faster everything will be! be careful!